 In order to expedite time in receiving subsistence checks, veterans are advised to contact their local Veterans Administration office at the earliest possible date after discharge to apply for educational benefits.
-If a veteran is eligible for training he will receive a certificate of eligibility, which he is requested to present at time of enrollment.
+If a veteran is eligible for training he will receive a certificate of eligibility, which he should present at the time of enrollment.